PradeepKumarHE/FadatareJunitCourse/README.md

   logic to test a specific code.
 - A test method is a method within a test class that is annotated with @Test.
 This method contains assertions that check the expected outcomes of the code being tested
+- Assertions are used to check whether the code under test behaves in as expected.
+Junit provides several assertion methods, such as assertEquals,assertFalse,assertTrue,assertNotNull and assertThrows.